tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 ## BT - Patrolling Behavior
 Duration: hh:mm:ss

 Let's start by creating the **Patrolling behavior** of the enemy, since that is an easy place to start.
-In **Beehave**, the Behavior Tree is built with nodes in the **Scene Hierarchy**.
-This works because the **Scene Hierarchy** is a tree-like structure with nodes and children.
+In **Beehave**, the Behavior Tree is built with nodes in the **Scene Hierarchy**, since the **Scene Hierarchy** is a tree-like structure with nodes and children.
 Don't worry about how adding the Chase behavior will work for now.

 ### ![](img/Sequence.png) Patrol Sequence
 If you think about the behavior of **Patrolling**, it is a **Sequence** of actions (Go to point ⇾ Wait until there ⇾ Update index ⇾ Go to next point ⇾ ...).
 By that logic, we should use a `SequenceComposite` node as the root of the tree.
 The `BeehaveTree` in `ground_enemy_bh.tscn` will be the **parent of the root of the tree**.